fbpx

 The 2022 theme for National Volunteer Week is ‘Better Together’, and it couldn’t align more to the vision of IMPACT Community Services’ Community Visitor Scheme.

-The CVS is a friendship program which links volunteer visitors with people who live in aged care facilities or at home throughout the Bundaberg and Burnett regions.
+The ACVVS is a friendship program which links volunteer visitors with people who live in aged care facilities or at home throughout the Bundaberg and Burnett regions.

-This year marks a massive 30-year milestone for IMPACT’s CVS program, with several volunteers participating for more than two decades themselves!
+This year marks a massive 30-year milestone for IMPACT’s ACVVS program, with several volunteers participating for more than two decades themselves!

 And it is not just the residents who benefit from the program, but also those who are volunteering.